aschleg/poetpy/README.md

 Please note, I am in no way affiliated with the creator of PoetryDB.
-My intention with `poetpy` is to help spread the word and hopefully increase interest in poetry and related projects that attempt to create a comprehensive databases of publicly available knowledge.
+My intention with `poetpy` is to help spread the word and hopefully increase interest in poetry and related projects that attempt to create comprehensive databases of publicly available knowledge.

 ## License